justinamaple/Crypt-of-the-Simpledancer/README.md

 ### Weapons

-Currently the only weapon is the Dagger, which enables attacking one space away in a cardinal direction, and remaining in the same place after attacking.
+Currently the only weapon is the Dagger, which enables attacking one space away in a cardinal direction, remaining in the same place after attacking.

 In the near future I would like to add